microsoft/autogen/samples/apps/autogen-studio/README.md

 ## FAQ

-**Q: How can I add more skills in AutoGen Studio?**
-A: You can extend the capabilities of your agents by adding new Python functions.
-The AutoGen Studio interface also lets you directly paste functions that can be reused in the agent workflow.

-**Q: Where can I adjust the agent configurations and settings?**
+**Q: Where can I adjust the default skills, agent and workflow configurations?**
-A: You can modify agent configurations directly from the UI or by editing the default configurations in the `utils.py` file under the `get_default_agent_config()` method (assuming you are building your own UI).
+A: You can modify agent configurations directly from the UI or by editing the [dbdefaults.json](autogentstudio/utils/dbdefaults.json) file which is used to initialize the database.

-**Q: If I want to reset the conversation with an agent, how do I go about it?**
+**Q: If I want to reset the entire conversation with an agent, how do I go about it?**
 A: To reset your conversation history, you can delete the `database.sqlite` file.
 If you need to clear user-specific data, remove the relevant `autogenstudio/web/files/user/<user_id_md5hash>` folder.

 **Q: Is it possible to view the output and messages generated by the agents during interactions?**